By PPMAG | May 31, 2017

 Announcing the Call for Proposals (CFP) Including Papers, Sessions, Posters, Lightning Talks

 The Program Commitee Co-Chairs are responsible for the coordinated distribution of the CFP.
-They will invite members of the larger conference planning committee to claim various lists to which to post.These same list assignments will be used to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.
-The Call for Workshops is drafted by the Workshops Coordinator but may be sent at the same time.
+They will invite members of the larger conference planning committee or other volunteers from the Admin Committee to claim various lists to which to post.These same list assignments will be used to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.

 -